Kesha v. Dr. Luke: April 2016: Judge dismisses all of Kesha's abuse claims

 On April 6, 2016, New York Judge Shirley Kornreich dismissed Kesha's claims of sexual assault, sexual harassment, and gender violence.

-"While Kesha's [claim] alleges that she was sexually, physically and verbally abused by Gottwald for a decade, she describes only two specific instances of physical/sexual abuse," Kornreich wrote.
-"And the most recent event described was alleged to have happened in 2008 and so falls outside of the statute of limitations."
+Kornreich wrote: "While Kesha's [claim] alleges that she was sexually, physically and verbally abused by Gottwald for a decade, she describes only two specific instances of physical/sexual abuse.
+And the most recent event described was alleged to have happened in 2008 and so falls outside of the statute of limitations."
 Kornreich dismissed Kesha's hate crime claim because the filings "do not allege that Gottwald harbored animus toward women or was motivated by gender animus when he allegedly behaved violently toward Kesha ...
 Every rape is not a gender-motivated hate crime."
 Kesha's claim of intentional infliction of emotional distress was dismissed by Kornreich because "claims of insults about her value as an artist, her looks, and her weight are insufficient to constitute extreme, outrageous conduct intolerable in civilized society."

 August 2016: Kesha drops charges in Los Angeles

 More than 18 months after first filing charges, Kesha dropped her sexual abuse case in Los Angeles (while continuing her New York suit) clarifying that "this lawsuit [has been] so heavy on my once free spirit, and I can only pray to one day feel that happiness again."
 She stated she wanted to release music for her fans.
 Kesha finally released the single "Praying" on July 6, 2017, on Dr. Luke's record label Kemosabe Records, with a third album, Rainbow released on August 11, 2017, also released on Kemosabe.
 Critics of presiding Judge Shirley Kornreich have highlighted the Judge's marriage to lawyer Ed Kornreich, who is a partner in Proskauer Rose, the law firm that represents Sony/RCA.

 March 2017

-A judge refused to amend her original case in March 2017, noting that Kesha had entered a contract after the time period that the singer alleges that abusive behavior began and contradicting the assertion that any alleged abuse would have been unforeseeable and suggesting that Dr. Luke's alleged abusive behavior would have been foreseeable.
+New York Supreme Court Justice Shirley Kornreich refused to amend Kesha's original case in March 2017.
+Kornreich contradicted the claim that any alleged abuse would have been unforeseeable, citing Kesha's assertion that this behavior began when the two first met in 2005.

 February 2020

-The judge ruled that Kesha "made a false statement to Lady Gaga about Gottwald that was defamatory per se." and that "There is no evidence whatsoever that [Dr. Luke] raped Katy Perry."
-The ruling stated that Kesha breached her contract with KMI, Dr. Luke's record label, and as a result of that she is obligated to pay KMI "pre-judgment interest of $373,671.88."
+The judge ruled that Kesha "made a false statement to Lady Gaga about Gottwald that was defamatory per se."
+The judge added: "There is no evidence whatsoever that [Dr. Luke] raped Katy Perry."
+The ruling stated that Kesha breached her contract with KMI, Dr. Luke's record label, and as a result of that she is obligated to pay KMI "pre-judgment interest of $373,671.88".

 April 2021

-A divided panel of New York state Supreme Court Appellate Division judges ruled that Dr. Luke wasn’t a public figure, stating: "Although he is an acclaimed music producer and well known in the entertainment industry, he is not a household name”.
-This ruling was significant, because public figures must meet a high legal standard to prove they’ve been defamed.
+A divided panel of New York state Supreme Court Appellate Division judges ruled that Dr. Luke was not a public figure, stating: "Although he is an acclaimed music producer and well known in the entertainment industry, he is not a household name."
+This ruling was significant because public figures must meet a high legal standard to prove they have been defamed.